lopter/lightsd/CONTRIBUTING.rst

 Unlike other projects around LIFX bulbs, lightsd is a background service (daemon in the Unix terminology).
-It allows lightsd to act as a proxy for the bulbs and to report or change the status of the bulbs in near real time.
+It allows lightsd to act as a proxy for the bulbs and to report or change the status of the bulbs with low latency.
 Those two properties are fundamental to the project:

 - being able to work as a proxy makes lightsd easy to extend to other IoT